brainsnorkel/sourdough/README.md

 ### Equipment

   * If you have proofed your loaf on baking paper you do not need more baking paper
-  * A very sharp knife like a (sterile) razor or a thin paper cutting or Stanley knife
+  * A very sharp knife like a razor blade or a sharp paper cutting knife
   * Either:
     * A length of baking paper that is long enough for you to carry your loaf in a sling to put in your dutch oven, *or*
     * A baking tray with baking paper lining it, *or*